Berkeley-MDes/tdf-fa23-Rachel-Qingzhu-Zhang/weekly-reports/2023_08_31_week_report.md

 ## Reflection ##

 I endeavored to grasp the essence of computational design: its primary objectives, underlying principles, and the requisite skills one needs to launch a successful computational design product.
 While I realized that there's a vast array of knowledge yet to be uncovered, I am confident that I've found a solid starting point.
-And here are the brief summary of computational design
+And here are the brief summary of computational design:

   **Algorithmic Thinking**: Designers use algorithms or rules to generate or modify designs, rather than crafting each element manually.